 Do you need to connect wood on the end grain or along the long grain?

-By going through the different options, you now have a better understanding of how these woodworking joints are constructed and you will be able to decide which connection is best suited for your project.
+By going through the different wood joints, you now have a better understanding of how these woodworking joints are constructed, and you will be able to decide which connection is best suited for your project.

 Do not forget to download the FREE POSTER that you can hang in your workshop.

 Books are always a good idea to have.

 They are a win-win situation, you enjoy your favorite reading with a nice glass of wine, and you learn something new.